vibha-015/DevRev_Task/README.md

 ### Adding external dependencies
 We can also add dependencies on external packages in package.json under the "dependencies" key.
 These dependencies will be made available to our function at runtime and testing.

+###Authenticate ourselves using the code:
+devrev profiles authenticate -o <dev-org-slug> -u <youremail@yourdomain.com>

 ### Packaging the code
-Once we are done with the testing, we run
+Once we are done with the authenticationg, we run
 ```
 npm install
 npm run build